Epoché Psychotherapy

 You can show up angry, shut down, confused, or numb—and we slow down together.
 We don't push past what your system can handle.

-I'm a gay therapist.
+I'm a gay therapist for men in Seattle.
 Nothing you bring about desire, sexuality, shame, or the fear that being fully yourself will cost you belonging is going to unsettle me.
 That lived experience shapes how I work with any man whose sense of self has required negotiation—whether you're queer or straight, whether it's about sexuality, masculinity, or just the basic human struggle of feeling fundamentally misunderstood.
+I also offer specialized LGBTQ+ affirming therapy.

 WHAT MEN'S THERAPY CAN HELP YOU DO